Lightning-AI/pytorch-lightning/docs/source/performance.rst

 .. warning:: Increasing num_workers will ALSO increase your CPU memory consumption.

-The best thing to do is to increase the nun_workers slowly and stop once you see no more improvement in your training speed.
+The best thing to do is to increase the `num_workers` slowly and stop once you see no more improvement in your training speed.

 Spawn
 ^^^^^